-Black Moon April 15, 2020
+Black Moon April 17, 2020

-might compare “Black Moon” (1975) to a hallucination in another life.
-But in this one, it strikes me as so devoid of sense that analogizing it to a hallucination might make it sound in some ways coherent — with a “deeper meaning” to be homed in on once you push past the chaos.
-To use such a description is neither pejorative nor commendatory.
-Instead it’s an inevitable, almost objective one, once you consider writer-director’s

-Louis Malle's creative process.
+might have compared Black Moon (1975) to a hallucination in another life.
+But in this one it strikes me as so devoid of sense that analogizing it to a hallucination might accidentally suggest it's in some ways coherent — with a “deeper meaning” to be homed in on once you've pushed past the chaos.
+It isn't — and there isn't.
+Consider writer-director Louis Malle's creative process.
 "Each time something appeared that looked like a plotline, I

-would cross it out," Malle has said of its scriptwriting.
-Better to call this a series of tableaux than a movie.
-And better to refrain from advertising it as good or bad, too.
-Labeling a film either suggests there is an idea or multiple ideas brought to the fore that do or don’t tickle your fancy.
+would cross it out," Malle has said of Black Moon's scriptwriting.
+Better to label this a series of tableaux, then, than a movie.
+And better to refrain from advertising it as good or bad, too: concluding that a film is either suggests there is an idea or multiple ideas brought to the fore that do or don’t tickle your fancy.
 There are no real ideas in Black Moon.

-“Black Moon” is, I suppose, Malle’s “Alice in Wonderland” (1865).
-The film begins with a teenager with stringy blonde hair and marble-white skin named Lily (Cathryn Harrison, granddaughter of Rex) driving through the countryside.
-This brings about a tranquil couple of moments soon interrupted by war, which the world seems to be embroiled in.
-Tanks and people in gas masks are bountiful even in the middle of nowhere seen in the feature.
-There appears to be no motivation behind it except that it’s a kind of gendered melee, where men are shooting at women and vice versa.
+Black Moon is, I think, Malle’s Alice in Wonderland (1865).
+The feature begins with a teenager with stringy blonde hair and marble-white skin named Lily (Cathryn Harrison, granddaughter of Rex) driving through the countryside.
+This brings about a tranquil couple of moments; soon they're jarringly interrupted by warfare.
+Tanks and people in gas masks are bountiful even in this middle of nowhere; there appears to be no motivation behind it except that it’s a kind of gendered melee, where men are exclusively shooting at women and vice versa.

-We start to see and experience funny things.
-There’s a big rat — brought here from a New York subway tunnel or transported from the bubonic-plague era — who sits next to the old lady’s bed whom she talks to like it’s an old girlfriend.
-Whenever the Harrison-portrayed Lily is roaming around the estate, she can expect to at some point almost be knocked down by an always-roving giant hog guarded by a phalanx of naked children.
+We see and experience some more funny things.
+There’s a big rat — perhaps brought here from a New York subway tunnel or transported from the bubonic-plague era — who sits next to the old lady’s bed whom she talks to like an old girlfriend.
+Whenever Harrison's Lily is roaming around the estate, she can expect to at some point almost be knocked down by an always-roving giant hog guarded by a group of naked children.
 There’s also a unicorn wandering

-But one cannot — though can try — sit through “Black Moon” and wind up satisfactorily exploring what it might mean because it markedly wasn’t made to be explored in the general sense.
-It’s a stream-of-consciousness exercise from Malle.
-To fully “get it” requires mind-reading or the next best thing (probably biography-reading) to get anywhere definitive and not merely speculative.
-Kudos to someone who makes it to the end of “Black Moon” wanting to dig deeper.
+Black Moon is effective at being indecipherable — and in a fascinating, refreshingly artistically instinctual rather than contrived way, to be sure.
+But one cannot — though one can try to — sit through Black Moon and wind up satisfactorily exploring what it might mean because it markedly wasn’t made to be explored in the general sense.
+It’s a stream-of-consciousness exercise.
+To fully “get it” requires mind-reading or being Louis Malle.
+It seems a futile exercise to move beyond simply experiencing Black Moon.

-I like Malle but am at this point not enough of a devotee to want to explore the inner workings of his mind (he’s no Jodorowsky).
-Maybe I’ll come around.
-Malle has characterized “Black Moon” as the most intimate of his films.
+I like Malle but am at this point not enough of a devotee to want to explore the inner workings of his mind; maybe I’ll come around.
+Malle has characterized Black Moon as the most intimate of his films.
 It’s so personal to him, I think, because he and he alone can concretely take something away from its esoterica.
-Thankfully Malle wouldn’t return to the avant-garde for the rest of his career.
-Even if “Black Moon” is a shrug of a movie, it was a necessary nexus to get Malle to make what would come to be some of the most definitive films of his career.
-But not all viewable mechanisms for artistic growth have to be seen.
+Malle wouldn’t return to the avant-garde for the rest of his career.
+Even if Black Moon is a shrug of a movie to my eye, it was inarguably a necessary nexus to get Malle to soon make what would come to be some of the most definitive films of his career.
+But not all viewable mechanisms for artistic growth have to be viewed.
 C+